-Galaxy S20 vs Galaxy S9: What Buyers Need to Know
+Galaxy S20 vs Galaxy S9: Should You Upgrade?

 The Galaxy S9 was Samsung’s last small flagship smartphone.
 Since then, screens have become larger and even the smallest Galaxy S20 is substantially bigger than the Galaxy S9.

-However, the Galaxy S20 will likely be physically very similar in size to the Galaxy S9 simply due to smaller bezels, the front camera inside the screen and the edge-to-edge display technology.
+However, the Galaxy S20 is physically very similar in size to the Galaxy S9 simply due to smaller bezels, the front camera inside the screen and the edge-to-edge display technology.
+It sounds big, but it really isn’t.

 Then, another big change is Samsung’s new 120Hz display technology.
-Following a trend of higher refresh rates like we saw from OnePlus and Google in 2019, the Galaxy S20 will have a high 120Hz refresh rate, up from 60Hz in the Galaxy S9.
+Following a trend of higher refresh rates like we saw from OnePlus and Google in 2019, the Galaxy S20 has a high 120Hz refresh rate, up from 60Hz in the Galaxy S9.
 This allows the screen to refresh 120 times per second, which is twice as fast as older models like the Galaxy S9.
 As a result, everything feels smooth, fast, and fluid.

 - Samsung Galaxy S20: 6.2-inch, 120Hz, 3200 x 1440 Quad-HD AMOLED